swickrotation/swickrotation.github.io/MathJax-master/CONTRIBUTING.md

 If you're not completely clear on how to submit / update / *do* Pull Requests, please check out our [source control policies](https://github.com/mathjax/MathJax/wiki/Source-control-policies).
-For more insights, chech the excellent in depth [Git Workflow guide](https://github.com/TryGhost/Ghost/wiki/Git-Workflow) from Ghost, in particular
+For more insights, check the excellent in depth [Git Workflow guide](https://github.com/TryGhost/Ghost/wiki/Git-Workflow) from Ghost, in particular